-- 1. An applicant for a State Permit must submit a completed application on forms provided by the Division.
+- 1. An applicant for a State Permit must submit a completed application on forms provided by the Department.
 The application must include: - a.
 The name of the applicant. - b.
 The gender of the applicant. - c.
 The race of the applicant. - d.
 Business Premises address. - (1) If the applicant operates their business from a residence, the list of the area(s) or room(s) within the residence where the applicant's business records are kept and the area(s) or room(s) where Firearms in the Dealer's business inventory are stored, displayed, sold, assigned, leased, loaned, transferred, consigned, or given away; or received as collateral or sold to repay a loan provided by the applicant (e.g., pawned Firearms). - e.
 Hours of business operation, or whether the business is operable by appointment only. - (1) If the business is available for Firearms sales by appointment only, the applicant must provide contact information for making an appointment. - f.
 The mailing address for the applicant. - g.
 The email address for the applicant. - h.
 Identification of all Responsible Persons of the applicant. - i.
-The type(s) of Federal Firearms License(s) held by the applicant.

-- (1) A copy of the Federal Firearms License(s) shall be submitted with the application. - j.
+The type(s) of Federal Firearms License(s) held by the applicant. - (1) A copy of the Federal Firearms License(s) shall be submitted with the application. - j.
 The Federal Firearms License number(s). - k.
-The Federal Firearms License issue date(s). - (1) If the Federal Firearms License is pending, the applicant must notify the Division when the Federal Firearms License is issued and provide a copy of the Federal Firearms License(s), number(s) and issue date(s). - I. The Federal Firearms License expiration date(s). - m.
-An affirmation that each Responsible Person meets the requirements of paragraphs (A)(2) and (A)(3) of this rule. - (1) Each Responsible Person shall be fingerprinted by an approved state vendor for purposes of a fingerprint-based criminal history record check, with the results to be provided to the Division. - (a) The Division shall post on its website the vendors approved by the state to perform fingerprinting. - n.
+The Federal Firearms License issue date(s).

+- (1) If the Federal Firearms License is pending, the applicant must notify the Department when the Federal Firearms License is issued and provide a copy of the Federal Firearms License(s), number(s) and issue date(s). - I. The Federal Firearms License expiration date(s). - m.
+An affirmation that each Responsible Person meets the requirements of paragraphs (A)(2) and (A)(3) of this rule. - (1) Each Responsible Person shall be fingerprinted by an approved state vendor for purposes of a fingerprint-based criminal history record check, with the results to be provided to the Department. - (a) The Department shall post on its website the vendors approved by the state to perform fingerprinting. - n.
 The fee set forth in Rule 2-200; and - o.
 Any additional information required on the form. - 2.
-The applicant for a State Permit must notify the Division of any changes to the information provided for paragraphs (B)(1)(a) through (B)(1)(o) within thirty (30) days of the change. - 3.
-The applicant for a State Permit that submits a sufficient application on or before May 2, 2025, may continue business operations until the Division has acted on the application.
+The applicant for a State Permit must notify the Department of any changes to the information provided for paragraphs (B)(1)(a) through (B)(1)(o) within thirty (30) days of the change. - 3.
+The applicant for a State Permit that submits a sufficient application on or before May 2, 2025, may continue business operations until the Department has acted on the application.
 A sufficient application means that: - a.
 The application on its face includes information necessary to show that the applicant is eligible for a State Permit; - b.
 The applicant provided a copy of the Federal Firearms License(s); and - c.
 The applicant paid the fee set forth in Rule 2-200. - 4.
-Subparagraph (B)(3) will repeal on June 30, 2026.

-C. State Permit Renewals

-- 1. Notification.
-The Division shall provide written notice to the State Permit holder at least ninety (90) days prior to its expiration. - a.
-Notice shall be emailed to the last known email address of the State Permit holder.

-b.
-If the email address is no longer valid, a notice shall be mailed to the last known mailing address provided by the State Permit holder.
+Subparagraph (B)(3) will repeal on June 30, 2026. - C. State Permit Renewals - 1.
+Notification.
+The Department shall provide written notice to the State Permit holder at least ninety (90) days prior to its expiration. - a.
+Notice shall be emailed to the last known email address of the State Permit holder. - b.
+If the email address is no longer valid, a notice shall be mailed to the last known mailing address provided by the State Permit holder. - 2.
+Renewal Application - a.
+A State Permit holder may apply to renew its State Permit no sooner than ninety (90) days prior expiration of the State Permit and the renewal application must be received by the Department no later than its expiration date.